5663015/BabyGPTs/README.md

     }
     ```

-##  :warning: Limitation
+## ⚠️ Limitation

 Note that the BabyGPTs is only a very simple implementation of OpenAI GPTs, which only contains the tool call ability in the agent, and does not have complex memory, task planning and other modules.
 Therefore, BabyGPTs may not be able to handle with complex requirements, and the GPTs you create may not exactly meet your expectations.

 If you want to learn more about agent, you can  refer to the following repositories.